Jumping During Pregnancy: Is It Safe?

 Trampolines are not considered safe during pregnancy as it may increase the risk of falls and injuries (7).

 Exercises involving jumping during pregnancy may put you at risk of adverse pregnancy outcomes such as miscarriage and premature labor.
 If you are keen to follow your regular workout or gym while pregnant, you may follow a light prenatal care exercise routine after taking your doctor’s consent.
-Although different forms of exercise aid in following a healthy lifestyle during pregnancy, you may avoid strenuous activities, including jumping.
+Although different forms of exercise aid in following a healthy lifestyle during pregnancy, strenuous activities, including jumping are some exercises to avoid during pregnancy.
 Instead, you may choose safe exercises such as yoga or walking that help maintain your fitness levels while enjoying a healthy pregnancy.

 Infographic: What You Should Know About Jumping In Pregnancy?